picolibc/picolibc/doc/printf.md

 	   2056	     80	   4104	   6240	   1860	printf-int.elf
 	$ qemu-system-arm -chardev stdio,id=stdio0 -semihosting-config enable=on,chardev=stdio0 -monitor none -serial none -machine mps2-an385,accel=tcg -kernel printf-int.elf -nographic
 	 2⁶¹ = 0 π ≃ *float*

-The long long value can be fixed by building the library with long long support using `-Dio-long-long=true -Dprintf-small-ultoa=true` and then rebuilding the application:

-	$ arm-none-eabi-size printf-int.elf
-	   text	   data	    bss	    dec	    hex	filename
-	   2216	     80	   4104	   6400	   1900	printf-int.elf
-	$ qemu-system-arm -chardev stdio,id=stdio0 -semihosting-config enable=on,chardev=stdio0 -monitor none -serial none -machine mps2-an385,accel=tcg -kernel printf-int.elf -nographic
-	 2⁶¹ = 2305843009213693952 π ≃ *float*

 To shrink things still further, use the 'minimal' variant.
 This doesn't even look at the %g formatting instruction, so that value